Spike Jonze: 1985–1993: Photography, magazines, and early video work

 While shooting for various BMX publications in California, Jonze was introduced to a number of professional skateboarders who often shared ramps with BMX pros.
 Jonze formed a close friendship with Mark Gonzales, co-owner of the newly formed Blind Skateboards at the time, and began shooting photos with the young Blind team including Jason Lee, Guy Mariano and Rudy Johnson in the late 1980s.
 Jonze became a regular contributor to Transworld Skateboarding and was subsequently given a job at World Industries by Steve Rocco, who enlisted him to photograph advertisements and shoot promotional videos for his brands under the World Industries umbrella.
 Jonze filmed, edited and produced his first skateboarding video, Rubbish Heap, for World Industries in 1989.
 His following video project was Video Days, a promotional video for Blind Skateboards, which was released in 1991 and is considered to be highly influential in the community.
 The video's subject, Gonzales, presented a copy of Video Days to Kim Gordon during a chance encounter following a Sonic Youth show in early 1992.
 Impressed with Jonze's videography skills, Gordon asked him to direct a music video featuring skateboarders.
 The video, co-directed by Jonze and Tamra Davis, was for their 1992 single "100%", which featured skateboarding footage of Blind Skateboards rider Jason Lee, who later became a successful actor.
 In 1993, Jonze co-directed the "trippy" music video for The Breeders song "Cannonball" with Gordon.

 Along with Rick Howard and Mike Carroll, Jonze co-founded the skateboard company Girl Skateboards in 1993.
 The following year, he directed the video for the Weezer song "Buddy Holly", which featured the band performing the song interspersed with clips from the sitcom Happy Days.
 The video became immensely popular and was shown frequently on MTV.
 A 2013 Rolling Stone readers' poll ranked it as the tenth best music video of the 1990s.
 Also in 1994, Jonze directed the videos for the Beastie Boys' songs "Sure Shot" and, more famously, "Sabotage".
 The latter parodies 1970s cop shows and is presented as the opening credits for a fictional show called Sabotage, featuring the band members appearing as its protagonists.
 As with "Buddy Holly", the video attracted great popularity and was in "near-constant rotation on MTV."
 In the same year, Jonze also directed videos for the hip hop group Marxman, The Breeders, Dinosaur Jr., and another Weezer song, "Undone – The Sweater Song".
 Jonze made his film debut as an actor in a bit part in the drama Mi Vida Loca (1994).
+In 1995, he was attached to direct an adaptation of Harold and the Purple Crayon.